lyra/coding-style/README.md

 ### Release

-There is a `publish` action in GitHub Actions.
-It creates a release pull request.
-Once accepted, packages are automatically published.
+First, launch the `version` GitHub action.
+It will create a release pull request.

+Once accepted, you can launch the `publish` GitHub action to publish packages to npm.